ENCODE-DCC/chip-seq-pipeline2/docs/input_short.md

 8) Parameters for automatically choosing an appropriate control and subsampling it.
     Before calling peaks, there is a separate (from item 7) mechanism to subsample controls to prevent using too deep controls.
 Pipeline has a logic to find an approriate control for each experiment replicate.
 Choices are 1) control with the same index (e.g. rep2 vs. ctl2), 2) pooled control (e.g. rep2 vs. ctl1 + ctl2).
     * `chip.always_use_pooled_ctl`: (For experiments with controls only) Always use a pooled control to compare with each replicate.
 If a single control is given then use it.
-It is disabled by default.
+It is enabled by default.
     * `chip.ctl_depth_ratio`: (For experiments with controls only) If ratio of depth between controls is higher than this. then always use a pooled control for all replicates.
 It's 1.2 by default.

     > **IMPORTANT**: Either of the following parameters are set to > 0 for automatic subsampling.
 Set all of them to 0 to disable automatic subsample.
 Such automatic control subsampling does not work with controls with mixed endedness (e.g. SE ctl-rep1 + PE ctl-rep2).
 Pipeline calculates `Limit1` and `Limit2` from the following two parameters.
 And then takes a maximum of them and calls it `Limit`.
 If a chosen control for experiment replicate (each one and pooled one) is deeper than `Limit` then that such control is subsampled to `Limit`.